rkass/zcash/doc/zapa.md

 ## Api Additions

-See [Zapa Api Addditions](https://github.com/zapalabs/zcash/blob/master/doc/zapa_api_additions.md) for a list of API changes.
+See [API](https://github.com/zapalabs/zcash/blob/master/doc/api.md) for a list of API changes.